 (2) A brewer, before the delivery of beer, shall collect and forward together with the monthly return referred to in section 35, in respect of beer to be delivered by him or her either by sale or by gift under a licence issued under this Act or theLiquor Control Act to persons other than the corporation, an amount equal to the gross profit which would have accrued to the corporation if the beer had been sold by the corporation.

 (3) The board may set the rate of gross profit for the purpose of subsection (2), and may set different rates for different types or classes of beer or based upon different quantities of beer produced by a brewer.

 (4) A brewer or other person who contravenes this section is guilty of an offence, and liable on summary conviction to a fine not exceeding $1,000 and in default of payment of the fine to a term of imprisonment not exceeding 6 months.

 40. All expenses, debts and liabilities incurred by the corporation in connection with the administration of this Act or imposed on the corporation under this Act shall be paid by the corporation from money received by the corporation in the administration of this Act.

 All money to be paid to corporation

-41. All money received from the sale of alcoholic liquor in liquor stores or otherwise accruing in the administration of this Act shall be paid to the corporation.
+41. All money received from the sale of alcoholic liquor and cannabis accruing in the administration of this Act shall be paid to the corporation.

 Vouchers and cheques